 KEN TANENBAUM is Chairman of Kilmer Developments, the entity leading the $400M renewal and 50 year concession operations of the 23 ONroute Highway Service Centres, in partnership with HMS Host, as well as the design, finance and construction of the $800M 2015 Pan Am Games Athletes’ Village project in partnership with Dundee Realty; he is the Founder and Chairman of the Kilmer Brownfield Equity Fund, which is committed to creating value by remediating and repositioning contaminated land; and, he also serves as Vice Chairman of Kilmer Van Nostrand (KVN), a family holding company with interests in sports & media, private equity and infrastructure.
 Ken joined KVN's wholly owned subsidiary, The Warren Paving and Materials Group in 1991 and, following the merger of this business with Lafarge in 2000, served with the combined entity on its Executive Team and as President of concrete producer Innocon before returning to KVN in 2006.
 He is a graduate of the Wharton School of Business at the University of Pennsylvania.
 Ken has a long history of volunteer leadership with many organizations, including UJA Federation, Mount Sinai Hospital, MADD Canada, Evergreen, University of Toronto, and Upper Canada College.
 He is an active member of YPO, is a recipient of the Canadian Urban Institute’s “Brownie Award”, and was recognized as one of Canada's Top 40 Under 40 in 2001.
 Ken is passionate about the promise of Canada and is committed to aligning his business interests with building healthy cities and vibrant communities.
 He lives in Toronto with his wife, Jennifer, and their four children.

-Deputy Mayor and Chair of Toronto’s Economic and Community Development Committee
+Deputy Mayor and Chair, Economic and Community Development Committee, City of Toronto

 Councillor Michael Thompson is Deputy Mayor, Chair of Toronto’s Economic and Community Development Committee and a member of the Executive Committee.
 Now in his fifth term as Councillor, Michael has earned a reputation as one of Toronto’s hardest working and most effective political leaders.